aliwasif177/Chain-Learning/README.md

 - Owning or manipulating two-thirds of the total staked ether.
 - Destroying at least one-third of the total staked ether.

+# Plausible liveness:
+This is the condition that as long as two-thirds of the total staked ether is voting honestly and following the protocol, the chain will be able to finalize irrespective of any other activity (such as attacks, latency issues, or slashings).

+# Inactivity Leak:
+This mechanism activates when the chain has failed to finalize for more than four epochs.
+The validators that are not actively attesting to the majority chain have their stake gradually drained away until the majority regains two-thirds of the total stake, ensuring that liveness failures are only temporary.

 # Day 22: